archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog:
+- Fixed bug when trying to upgrade to version 2.0-2
 - Added option to load a playlist directly; mpm --load <myPlaylistName> (case sensitive, no extension).
 - Added long options support eg: mpm --config, mpm --help.
 - Added an option to download tmp lists while mpv is playing them.